PaloAltoNetworks/userid-check/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -x          Optional - Disable Links Pop-Up
-  -w [W]      Optional - Create WebPage from output.
+  -x          Optional - Disable Advisory Link Pop-Up -w [W]      Optional - Create WebPage from output.
 If no file is specified after '-w', then 'output.html' will be used -o          Requires '-w' - Open Results in Web Browser -c          Writes CSV